Fever and tiredness but no cough - What could it mean?

 When should you see a doctor in Australia?

-- If your fever is 38°C or higher and it's not improving even after having rest and fluids
+- If your fever is 38°C or higher and it's not improving even after rest and fluids

-- If you feel weak, dizzy, or faint, together with having a fever
+- If you feel weak, dizzy, or faint together with having a fever

 - If tiredness is severe and ongoing for more than a week